CharlizeY/RecSysCourse/README.md

 # RecSysCourse
-Recommender System Course Exercises from the Udemy Course 'Building Recommender Systems with Machine Learning and AI'.
+Exercises from the Udemy course 'Building Recommender Systems with Machine Learning and AI'.